Introduce, Train, Master, Repeat.

 Dia-Beat it!
 Educational Foundation is a free program designed to spread awareness and education on the concept of diabetes in schools and medical institutions all across the nation.

-Dia-Beat it! is run by Johnston High School Junior Aarushi Gupta and Valley High School Senior Neha Bhargava.
+Dia-Beat it! was started by Johnston High School Sophomore Aarushi Gupta and Valley High School Junior Neha Bhargava in 2020.

 What is the